savyatam/Advanced_TodoApp_MERN/README.md

 ## Installation and Setup Instructions

-Refer Server branch for backend and Client branch for frontend
+Refer ServerUpdated branch for backend and ClientUpdated branch for frontend

 ## Demo